rkaunismaa/CUDA/README.md

 The sample program histogram does not have any visual element.
 When I run it, it only runs on GPU 1.

+# Monday, September 18, 2023

+So today I decided I want to continue with learning CUDA.
+I tried to run some of the programs but then noticed I no longer have CUDA installed to KAUWITB.
+So I guess I need to reinstall it, so let's do that ...
+[NVIDIA CUDA Installation Guide for Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) This will install CUDA 12.2, which is the same version as the current CUDA driver.

+And I cannot recall when I decided to kill CUDA from KAUWITB, but, clearly, it is no longer there.

+7:55pm Damn, did that take a long time to install.
+Issues the first couple of times but eventually got er going!
+We are back in business!
+Nice!